Technomancien/SimSca.py/README.md

 # SimSca.py
-A simple Nmap vuln scan Script that use some NSE scripts and xsltproc to have a easy to use and readable vulnscanner for situations when you have limited resources.
+A simple Nmap vuln scan Script that use some NSE scripts and xsltproc to have a easy to use and readable lightweight vulnscanner .
 NSE scripts used :

       default